HarunMbaabu/Adding-Storyblok-to-NextJS-like-a-Pro/README.md

 ### **Now let create the Storyblok Client**

 We will need to create a new client to access our Storyblok API.
-Create a file called storyblok.js inside a folder called lib, with the following code.
+Create a file called **storyblok.js** inside a folder called **lib**, with the following code.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/yxblr57xvy8zpphglicg.png)